saieva/saieva.github.io/index.markdown

 <br>

 This is Saieva.com, the personal Website of Sal Saieva.
-You can find my career history on [LinkedIn][SalSaievaLinkedInURL] and how I can help your startup or enterprise project on the [About page][SalSaievaAboutURL].
+You can find my career background on [LinkedIn][SalSaievaLinkedInURL] and how I can help your startup or enterprise project on the [About page][SalSaievaAboutURL].

 I created [MettleCVE][MettleCVEAppURL], a vulnerability lookup tool for iPhone, to help Security Remediation teams fix cybersecurity